DIY Mosquito Traps With Yeast, Dry Ice, or Buckets

 - 5 pounds dry ice

-How to Create a DIY Mosquito Trap
+How to Make a DIY Dry Ice Mosquito Trap

 Hang a Mosquito Zapper Light